XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2024/the-roadmap-to-intelligent-digital-twins.md

 # The Roadmap To Intelligent Digital Twins
 {% embed url="https://www.youtube.com/watch?v=A5GwGoC80to" %}

-Starting on the journey towards Intelligent Digital Twins (IDTs) has become a reality for industry leaders and innovators worldwide, as the democratization of AI has made advanced technologies...
+Starting on the journey towards Intelligent Digital Twins (IDTs) has become a reality for industry leaders and innovators worldwide, as the democratization of AI has made advanced technologies such as ChatGPT readily accessible to engineers and subject matter experts.
+This shift empowers professionals across various domains to harness the power of AI, accelerating the adoption and implementation of IDTs in diverse industries.

+In this video, we will explore what Intelligent Digital Twins are and how they differ from traditional Digital Twins.
 <details>
-<summary>Transcript</summary>Starting on the journey towards Intelligent Digital Twins (IDTs) has become a reality for industry leaders and innovators worldwide, as the democratization of AI has made advanced technologies...
-in today's video we're embarking on an
+<summary>Transcript</summary>in today's video we're embarking on an

 in-depth exploration of intelligent